diana309/innovationOnBoard.github.io/uot.md

             <div class="6u 12u$(small)">
               <div class="box">
                 <h1>Team Application</h1>
-                <p>Please submit your team application for review.
-You will receive an email notification regarding the status of your application within 4 weeks.
-If needed, you can update your team details, such as adding new members, before the application deadline by contacting us via email.</p>
+                <p>Submit your team application for review.
+You will receive an email regarding the status of your application within 4 weeks.
+To update your team details, such as adding new members, contact us via email.
+The deadline to apply is <b>February 7th, 2025</b>.</p>
                  <br>
                 <ul class="actions fit">
                   <li>